Closed-open morphisms on periodic Floer homology: Abstract

 \section{Abstract}

-In this note, we investigate homomorphisms from the periodic Floer homology (PFH) to the quantitative Heegaard Floer homology.
-We call the homomorphisms closed--open morphisms.
+In this paper, we investigate homomorphisms from periodic Floer homology (PFH) to quantitative Heegaard Floer homology.
+We call these homomorphisms closed-open morphisms.
 Under certain assumptions on the Lagrangian link, we first follow R. Lipshitz's idea to give a cylindrical formulation of the quantitative Heegaard Floer homology.
-Then we construct the closed--open morphisms from the PFH to the quantitative Heegaard Floer homology.
-Moreover, we show that the morphisms are non--vanishing.
-As an application, we deduce a relation between the PFH--spectral invariants and the HF--spectral invariants.
+Then, we construct the closed-open morphisms from PFH to quantitative Heegaard Floer homology.
+Moreover, we show that these morphisms are non-vanishing.
+As an application, we deduce a relation between the PFH spectral invariants and the link spectral invariants.